oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	![Create Notebook](images/classification-dt-example.png)

 3. The Create Notebook dialog opens.
 The Name field displays the same name as the template with the suffix `(1)`.
 You can edit this name.
-In this example, we will retain the auto-generated name `OML4PY Classification DT (1)`.
-Click **OK**.
+In this example, we will retain the original name `OML4PY Classification DT`.
+Delete the suffix (1) and click **OK**.

 	> **Note:** In the Project field, the current user, project, and workspace is selected by default.
 You have the option to choose a different project or a workspace by clicking the edit icon here.

 	![Create Classification DT notebook from example template](images/create-notebook-classification.png)

-4. Once the notebook is created, the message _Notebook "OML4PY Classification DT (1)" created in project "OMLUSER Project"_ is displayed, as shown in the screenshot.
+4. Once the notebook is created, the message _This Notebook was created in project "OMLUSER Project" and will appear under the Notebooks Listing "_ is displayed, as shown in the screenshot.
 The notebook is now available on the Notebooks page.
 You may also click **Open Notebook** in the message dialog to open the notebook directly from here.

 	![Create notebook message](images/notebook-created-message.png)